Esmail-ibraheem/Dali/README.md

-# Picasso 🧨
+# Picasso 👨‍🎨
-Denoising Diffusion Probabilistic Models, and High-Resolution Image Synthesis with Latent Diffusion Models, papers implementation from scratch using pytorch.
+Denoising Diffusion Probabilistic Models 🎨, and High-Resolution Image Synthesis with Latent Diffusion Models 🧨, papers implementation from scratch using pytorch.

 ---